People

 Listen to Father Vito Perniola stories

-One hundred year old Jesuit priest Father Vito Perniola came to Ceylon from Italy in 1936.
-He has been here ever since and was even granted Sri Lankan citizenship in 1970.
-As a linguist, he learnt Pali and Sanskrit and even taught Pali to Buddhist monks and nuns.
+One hundred-year-old Jesuit priest Father Vito Perniola came to Ceylon from Italy in 1936 and has lived here ever since.
+Granted Sri Lankan citizenship in 1970, he devoted his life to the study of Buddhist texts.
+As a linguist, he learned both Pali and Sanskrit and went on to teach Pali to Buddhist monks and nuns.

 Recorded: September 23, 2013